net-6/DealershipApplication/README.md

 -	Producer (IProducer)
 -	Car (IVehicle)

-Inside the main method to implement the following behavior:
+Inside the main method implement the following behavior:
 -	Alex intended to buy a Ford Focus 2015 model.
 -	He walked to the FordStore in Bucuresti and agreed to buy one for 15000Euro.
 -	They informed him it will take 4 weeks for delivery.